--(vi) Peer-to-peer act.
-"Peer-to-peer act" means one of the following incidents involving two individuals served:

-- (a) Exploitation which means the unlawful or improper act of using an individual or an individual's resources for monetary or personal benefit, profit, or gain. - (b) Theft which means intentionally depriving another individual of real or personal property valued at twenty dollars or more or property of significant personal value to the individual. - (c) Physical act that occurs when an individual is targeting, or firmly fixed on another individual such that the act is not accidental or random and the act results in an injury that is treated by a physician, physician assistant, or nurse practitioner.
+- (vi) Peer-to-peer act.
+"Peer-to-peer act" means one of the following incidents involving two individuals served: - (a) Exploitation which means the unlawful or improper act of using an individual or an individual's resources for monetary or personal benefit, profit, or gain. - (b) Theft which means intentionally depriving another individual of real or personal property valued at twenty dollars or more or property of significant personal value to the individual. - (c) Physical act that occurs when an individual is targeting, or firmly fixed on another individual such that the act is not accidental or random and the act results in an injury that is treated by a physician, physician assistant, or nurse practitioner.
 Allegations of one individual choking another or any head or neck injuries such as a bloody nose, a bloody lip, a black eye, or other injury to the eye, shall be considered major unusual incidents.
-Minor injuries such as scratches or reddened areas not involving the head or neck shall be considered unusual incidents and shall require immediate action, a review to uncover possible cause/contributing factors, and prevention measures. - (d) Sexual act which means sexual conduct and/or contact for the purposes of sexual gratification without the consent of the other individual. - (c) Verbal act which means the use of words, gestures, or other communicative means to purposefully threaten, coerce, or intimidate the other individual when there is the opportunity and ability to carry out the threat. - (vii) Physical abuse.
-"Physical abuse" means the use of physical force that can reasonably be expected to result in physical harm or serious physical harm as those terms are defined in section 2901.01 of the Revised Code.
-Such force may include, but is not limited to, hitting, slapping, pushing, throwing objects at an individual, prone restraint.
-A prone restraint invention is prohibited in Ohio and filed as a physical abuse, if implemented.
+Minor injuries such as scratches or reddened areas not involving the head or neck shall be considered unusual incidents and shall require immediate action, a review to uncover possible cause/contributing factors, and prevention measures. - (d) Sexual act which means sexual conduct and/or contact for the purposes of sexual gratification without the consent of the other individual. - (e) Verbal act which means the use of words, gestures, or other communicative means to purposefully threaten, coerce, or intimidate the other individual when there is the opportunity and ability to carry out the threat. - (vii)(vi) Physical abuse.
+"Physical abuse" means the use of physical force that can reasonably be expected to result in physical harm or serious physical harm as those terms are defined in section

+2901.01 of the Revised Code to an individual.
+Such physical force may include, but is not limited to, hitting, slapping, pushing, or throwing objects at an individual.